AnubisLMS/Anubis/README.md

 example, the logstash python client will not only ship the log message, but also the file that the log is coming from, along with which node the log is coming from.

-This centralized, and persistent logging is indexed into elasticsearch, and accessed via kiaban.
+This centralized, and persistent logging is indexed into elasticsearch, and accessed via kibana.
 Anubis uses logstash on its API and submission pipeline.

 \pagebreak